OctopusDeploy/blog/blog/2022-q3/top-8-container-registries/index.md

 Given GitHub's reach and that it's already available for all users, [GitHub's Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) (part of a bigger feature called [GitHub Packages](https://github.com/features/packages)) is one of the most approachable options.

-There are definite benefits to considering GitHub Packages for container management, including:
+The benefits to considering GitHub Packages for container management include:

-- Simplified user management - most of your users already have accounts, after all
+- Simplified user management - most of your users already have accounts
-- GitHub Actions integration to push, publish and deploy images
+- GitHub Actions integration to push, publish, and deploy images
 - Its cost relative to other services

 ## Google Container Registry